mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ and thinking of things in that way we can think of the boolean binding APIs as being equivalent to using the optional binding style but just with an optional void value.

-^ so, at the end of the day, all of this really is modeling navigation as a mode change when data comes into existence or out of existence. and it can be very powerful to be able to model so many different types of animation in such a consistent manner.
+^ so, at the end of the day, all of this really is modeling navigation as a mode change when data comes into existence or out of existence. and it can be very powerful to be able to model so many different types of navigation in such a consistent manner.

 ---